Why you should use Go

 Limited choice

-When writing Go, you'd often find that a solution to a problem tends to converge to a common conclusion across different teams/people/etc.
+When writing Go, you'd often find that a solution to a problem tends to converge to a common conclusion across different teams/people/projects.

 Some time ago I was frustrated that a validation library I was using didn't make it easy to do what I wanted it to.
 So I did what every other good engineer does and wasted a couple of days writing my own solution.